 For her it was plain to see that the things came a long way behind the joy she got from our visit just like we got far more out of the tears of joy that the old lady shed as we talked and ate our chips round the warm fire with a now very happy old lady.

 The cost?
 One bucket of coal free because I took it out of our coal house, two shillings for the gas meter, and one shilling and sixpence for the three sixpenny mixes all together three shillings and sixpence.
 The value of three happy people enjoying each others company priceless.

 That Christmas all three of us got a real Christmas present and it was a wonderful memory that still gives me a real warm and happy feeling just like it did back then.

 Give me a real Christmas any time

 This fascinating article looks at how you can spoil your holiday if you focus on the wrong thing.
 This is the same for life in general so read about the life lesson one holiday taught me.
 It is a lesson that if you pay...

-Bonfire Night was a big event in the lives of a working class children back in 1950s.
-A first hand account of how we celebrated sixty years who Guy Fawkes he was and why his effigy is still burned
+Bonfire Night was a big event in the lives of a working class children back in the 1950s.
+A first-hand account of how we celebrated it, who Guy Fawkes was, and why his effigy is still burned

 Comments 12 comments